 Even with these lower-than-average rates, you can still find cheaper quotes from many area insurance companies.
-For example, companies like Auto-Owners, State Farm, and USAA have some of the most affordable insurance rates in Fargo, based on our research.
+For example, companies like Auto-Owners, USAA, and State Farm have some of the most affordable insurance rates in Fargo, based on our research.

 We also compared average rates across various driver profiles and coverage types to help you find the cheapest auto insurance in Fargo.
 Here’s a breakdown of what we found.